brockwebb/INVESTigator-Owl/README.md

 **Input:** "As a user I want to update my profile so it's current"

-**Output:** Coaching questions about who specifically needs this, what "current" means, how you'd test success, plus relevant security/compliance considerations for profile data.
+**Output:** Coaching questions about who specifically needs this, what "current" means, how you'd test success.

 ## Project Structure